Hungry Rats & Mice Looking for New Food Sources

 Author: Kurt Treftz, Cascade Pest Control

-We, at Cascade Pest Control, are getting an increasing number of calls for ongoing rodent control because these pesky pests are now aggressively finding their way and infesting homes and businesses in the Seattle region in search for a food source.
+We, at Cascade Pest Control, are getting an increasing number of calls for ongoing rodent control because these pesky pests are now aggressively finding their way and infesting homes and businesses in the Seattle region in search of a food source.

 Whether a home or business owner, here are some of the CDC recommendations: